TiGz/contact-tracing-strategy/README.md

+## note: may not actually be possible due to phone networks inability to pin point persons location

 ## A relatively simple contact tracing strategy for phone networks in conjunction with local government that protects individual privacy

 ![Web Sequence Diagram](webseqdiagram.png)